Ant colony: Mutualistic relationships

+Another mutualistic relationship is the relationship between ants and fungal hyphae.
+The worker ants of an African crematogaster species build small shelters for the hemipterans using chewed wood and use fungal hyphae to strengthen the structure.
+Fungal hyphae like chaetothyriales and capnodiales are also often used in the structural construction of ant colonies because as these fungi age they leave behind resistant tube-shaped cell walls ensuring these colonies will have sturdy walls even long after these fungi have died.

 Excavation

 Ant hill art is a growing collecting hobby.
 It involves pouring molten metal (typically non-toxic zinc or aluminum), plaster or cement down an ant colony mound acting as a mold and upon hardening, one excavates the resulting structure.
 In some cases, this involves a great deal of digging.

-The casts are often used for research and education purposes but many are simply given or sold to natural history museums or sold as folk art or as souvenirs.
-Usually, the hills are chosen after the ants have abandoned so as to not kill any ants; however in the Southeast United States, pouring into an active colony of invasive fire ants is a novel way to eliminate them.
+The casts are often used for research and education purposes, but many are simply given or sold to natural history museums, or sold as folk art or as souvenirs.
+Walter R. Tschinkel notes in Ant Architecture: The Wonder, Beauty, and Science of Underground Nests that many commercial operations seem to use a casting procedure he developed and published based on the work of Brazilian myrmecologists Meinhard Jacoby and Luiz Forti.
+Usually, the hills are chosen after the ants have abandoned so as to not kill any ants; however in the Southeast United States, pouring casting into an active colony of invasive fire ants is a novel way to eliminate them.

 Ant-beds

-An ant-bed, in its simplest form, is a pile of soil, sand, pine needles, manure, urine, or clay or a composite of these and other materials that build up at the entrances of the subterranean dwellings of ant colonies as they are excavated.
+An ant-bed, in its simplest form, is a pile of soil, sand, pine needles, or clay or a composite of these and other materials that build up at the entrances of the subterranean dwellings of ant colonies as they are excavated.
 A colony is built and maintained by legions of worker ants, who carry tiny bits of dirt and pebbles in their mandibles and deposit them near the exit of the colony.
 They normally deposit the dirt or vegetation at the top of the hill to prevent it from sliding back into the colony, but in some species, they actively sculpt the materials into specific shapes and may create nest chambers within the mound.